NiklasEi/bevy_game_template/README.md

 ### Updating the icons
- 1. Replace `build/windows/icon.ico` (icon used for windows executable)
+ 1. Replace `build/windows/icon.ico` (icon used for windows executable and as favicon for the web-builds)
  2. Replace `build/macos/icon_1024x1024.png` with a `1024` times `1024` pixel png icon and run `create_icns.sh` (make sure to run the script inside the `macos` directory) - _Warning: sadly this seems to require a mac..._

 Currently, the icon of the